-A lack of space (common on all smallholdings!) resulted in the move to Empire Farm.
+A lack of space (common on all smallholdings!) resulted in the move to Empire Farm in Somerset.
 Although the farm has 100 acres with organic certification, Sally works on about 10 acres, leaving the rest to be grazed by a flock of sheep owned by a local farmer.
-Her main focus is her one-acre-plot with a polytunnel, vegetable growing areas, a perennial vegetable plot, a small orchard and fruit cage and several livestock pens.
-She loves to grow unusual vegetables such as yakon, oca, ulluco, achocha, tree spinach etc and experiment with different methods.
+Her main focus is her walled garden and one-acre-plot with a polytunnel, vegetable growing areas, perennial vegetable plot, small orchard and fruit cage plus several livestock pens.
+She loves to grow unusual vegetables such as yakon, oca, achocha, tree spinach etc and experiment with different methods.
 Her latest is deep mulching in Ruth Stout style.
 There are also a few community allotments on the plot, which shows you just how much can be grown on one acre!

-Sally studied Natural Sciences (botany) at Girton College Cambridge.
-After a few years or research and teaching, Sally set up a photographic library and started writing articles and non-fiction books.
-To-date, she has written more than 250 books, on a wealth of subjects including natural history, science, and geography.
+Sally studied Natural Sciences (botany) at Girton College, Cambridge.
+After a few years for research into ecological restoration and then teaching, Sally set up an environmental photolibrary and started writing articles and non-fiction books.
+To-date, she has written more than 250 books, mostly children’s non fiction, on a wealth of subjects including natural history, science, and geography.

 She also enjoyed writing a biography on one of her heroes, David Attenborough.
 The Incredible Life of David Attenborough was published by HarperCollins in autumn 2017.

 Sally gives talks on smallholding, growing on small spaces and climate change gardening.
 She was guest speaker at the Edible Garden Show, River Cottage Festival and the Welsh Spring Festival.
 She also provides consultancy on climate change gardening and smallholding matters.